hertzmann/hertzmann.github.io/_posts/2025-10-25-indistinguishability.md

 og:image: "/images/wica/bradford_viewers.jpg"
 ---

-# How "AI" Art is Different From Previous Art Technologies
+# How "AI"-Generated Imagery is Different From Previous Art Technologies

 When text-to-image generation became big in 2022, many people reacted in shock.
 I heard a lot of people saying that nothing like this had ever happened before.